-People living with carpal tunnel often experience tingling, numbness and other symptoms in their hands and arms.
+People living with carpal tunnel syndrome often experience tingling, numbness and other symptoms in their hands and arms.
 It occurs when a nerve is compressed in the carpal tunnel, which is a narrow passageway on the palm-side of your wrist.
 Contributing factors include: your hand’s anatomy, certain health problems and possibly repetitive hand motions.
 While carpal tunnel causes uncomfortable symptoms, proper treatment often restores normal hand and wrist function and relieves symptoms.

 What Are Some Symptoms?

 Typically, symptoms start gradually and then increase over time.
 In the beginning, you may only notice slight numbness or tingling in your thumb or other fingers that comes and goes.
 However, as carpal tunnel progresses, you may notice an increase in symptoms as well as wrist or hand pain.

 Common Carpal Tunnel Symptoms include: